 Apple Watch and 6MWT Score

-With the introduction of watchOS 7, Apple incorporated mobility metrics into its health and wellness offerings.
+For Apple Watch owners using watchOS 7 and above, Apple incorporated mobility metrics into its health and wellness offerings.

 How to check your 6MWT score on Apple Health